How to Set Up Traffic Protection and Filtering: Sensors, Lists, and Advanced Rules

 For example, when adding the path “/location” to the whitelist, requests such as the following will be executed without additional checks:

-Meanwhile, requests such as the following will be processed according to general rules:
+Meanwhile, requests like the following will still be processed according to the general rules:

 Click on the Add location button and fill out the form that appears.

-You can create rules to block requests with a specific header as well as rules that allow them.
+You can create rules to block requests containing a specific header, as well as rules to allow them.

-This functionality will be relevant when using APIs (requests are made by a separate application).
+This feature is especially useful when working with APIs (where requests are made by a separate application).
 You can specify either a single header or a combination of several.

 Click on the Add rule button and fill out the form.